 Virtual reality (VR) is becoming increasingly popular and its applications are broadening.
 It can be difficult for potential candidates to get a feel for what their new position would include, particularly if they don’t have experience in your company’s field, and data protection can limit how much insight you can give them.
 VR means you can give them a thorough idea of what to expect, should they progress, and can mean you don’t waste time recruiting, training and providing equipment for someone who quits a few days after starting, finding that it’s not what they expected.
 VR can be integrated into almost any recruitment process and is a great way of showing that your business is innovative.

 Embracing and incorporating the latest tech into your recruitment process will show that your business is on-trend and adaptable.
-It will save you time, money and aid you in hiring the right people for the job.
+It will save you time and money and aid you in hiring the right people for the job.
 You’ll be able to screen people quicker as your process becomes streamlined and more efficient.